cestpasphoto/alpha-zero-general/README.md

 * [x] Proper MCTS handling of "chance" factor when revealing new deck card
 * [x] Added pretrained models for 2-3-4 players

-There are some limitations: implemented logic doesn't allow you to both take gems from the bank and give back some (whereas allowed in real rules), you can either 1-2-3 gems or give back 1-2 gems.
+There is one limitation: implemented logic doesn't allow you to both take gems from the bank and give back some (whereas allowed in real rules), you are limited to either take 1-2-3 gems or give back 1-2 gems.

 ### Machi Koro / Minivilles